ucnl/UCNLNav/README.md

 Basic example of usage is in UCNLNav_Tests demo application.

+30-NOV-2019 Update:
+* Added partial implementation of the library in Rust:
+- All the functionality from Algorithms.cs (TOA/TDOA not covered with tests yet)

 22-NOV-2019 Update:
 * In GeoPoints.cs new classes for metric point (MPoint and MPoint3D)
 * In Navigation.cs new methods for calculating centroids of clouds of MPoint and MPoint3D,